-Provisions are made for candidates who have a disability, health condition or specific learning difficulty.
-This may include but is not limited to dyslexia, blindness, partially sightedness or dexterity impediments.
+Provisions are made for candidates who are disabled or have certain medical conditions, this may include dyslexic, blind, partially sighted or those with dexterity impediments.

-If a candidate is disabled, has a health condition or a specific learning difficulty which they believe should be taken into consideration in assessing their exam performance, they should apply in writing, enclosing medical evidence such as a doctor's letter or assessment report.
-The request along with any supporting documentation must be submitted at least 6 weeks before the examination is due to take place.
-Applications without medical evidence or assessment report will not be considered.
-Every effort will be made to respond to late applications but there is no guarantee of a successful outcome.
+If a candidate is disabled, or has a condition which they believe should be taken into consideration in assessing their exam performance, they should apply in writing, enclosing medical evidence such as a doctor's letter.
+The request must be submitted at least 6 weeks before the examination is due to take place.
+Applications without medical evidence will not be considered.
+We will endeavour to respond to late applications but do not guarantee a successful outcome.

-Certain arrangements can also be made for candidates who can read and understand English but who are unable to write it by hand.
-Applications for such special needs require a supporting letter from the sponsoring Club.
+Certain arrangements can also be made for candidates who can read and understand English but who are unable to write it.
+Applications for such special needs require a supporting letter from the sponsoring club.
 Again applications should be made at least 6 weeks before the examination is due to take place.